tgirke/GEN242-2018/pages/mydoc/mydoc_tutorial_01.md

 ## GitHub in GEN242

-Material will be posted shortly before lecture.
+Material will be posted shortly before corresponding lecture.